 Guidelines and Standards

 Several guidelines and position papers covering the use of IGG have been published by various entities which provide some excellent guidance and recommendations within specific jurisdictions.
-They are a great foundation to work from, and IGGAB plans to incorporate those which are specific to the work of IGGs as well as additional standards and best practices into the AIGG accreditation standards.
+They are a great foundation to work from, and IGGAB has incorporated those which are specific to the work of IGGs, as well as additional standards and best practices, into the published Standards and Code of Ethics.

 DOJ Guidelines